GENERAL TERMS OF BUSINESS

 ‘data protection legislation’ means all applicable privacy and data protection legislation and regulations including PECR, the GDPR and any applicable national laws, regulations and secondary legislation in the UK relating to the processing of personal data and the privacy of electronic communications, as amended, replaced or updated from time to time;

-‘controller’, ‘data subject’, ‘personal data’, and ‘process’ shall have the meanings given to them in the data protection legislation;
+‘controller’, ‘data subject’, ‘personal data’, and ‘process’ shall have the meanings given to them in the GDPR, PECR or other relevant data protection legislation;

 We shall each be considered an independent data controller in relation to the client personal data.
 Each of us will comply with all requirements and obligations applicable to us under the data protection legislation in respect of the client personal data.